Your Complete Guide to Tsunoshima Bridge's Spectacular Views

 There are not many people around, which makes it especially appealing if you want to take in the scenery in peace.

-5. Enjoy the spectacular view all to yourself at the hidden gem Makizaki Kaze no Koen
+5. Enjoy Spectacular Views at the Hidden Gem Makizaki Kaze no Koen

 Makizaki Kaze no Koen is located north of Tsunoshima Bridge, at the northern tip of Tsunoshima Island.